Radiation Oncology Incident Learning System PQI Template

 - Sign up to participate in the Radiation Oncology Incident Learning System.

 - Complete the first PDSA cycle by entering event data into the RO-ILS portal, participating in a team meeting to discuss the event, identifying areas for improvement and develop a performance improvement plan.

 - Conduct a follow-up meeting to evaluation the implementation of the improvement plan and determine if additional actions are needed.

 - Attest to your project completion on the ABR website.

 Participants are responsible for documenting their project using the outline included in the template.
 Participants will not submit their partially or fully completed template to ASTRO at any point during their project.
 Once completed, participants must personally attest to its completion on the myABR website in accordance with the ABR’s MOC requirements.
 While ASTRO is able to confirm a department's participation in the Ro-ILS, ASTRO will not be collecting, reviewing, or validating individual participant’s projects.

 The Radiation Oncology Incident Learning System (RO-ILS) PQI Template is qualified for physicians and physicists by the American Board of Radiology in meeting the criteria for practice quality improvement (PQI), toward the purpose of fulfilling requirements in the ABR Maintenance of Certification Program.
 The activity was approved on April 14, 2014, and expires on April 13, 2020.

-Please contact the Education Department with any questions about MOC or the PQI template and Christian Sprang with any questions about the RO-ILS.
+Please contact the Education Department with any questions about MOC or the PQI template and RO-ILS staff with any questions about the RO-ILS program.